Psalm 128 – The Blessed Family of Those Who Fear the LORD

 b.
 Your wife shall be like a fruitful vine: The one who fears the Lord may be blessed with a large, happy home.
 The home is happy in its very heart, and the children flourish.
 As they gather (all around your table) there is a sense of community and happiness.

 i.
-The vine was a symbol not only of fruitfulness (here explicitly so) but of sexual charm (Song 7:8ff.) and of festivity (Judg.
-9:13).”
+The vine was a symbol not only of fruitfulness (here explicitly so) but of sexual charm (Song of Solomon 7:8ff.) and of festivity (Judges 9:13).”
 (Kidner)

 ii.
 Though the idea of bearing children is found in the figure of the fruitful vine, it goes far beyond it.
 “Good wives are also fruitful in kindness, thrift, helpfulness, and affection: if they bear no children, they are by no means barren if they yield us the wine of consolation and the clusters of comfort.”
 (Spurgeon)

 iii.
-The Psalmist took it for granted that God’s people were married.
+The psalmist took it for granted that God’s people were married.
 This was and is often assumed among the Jewish people: “At this day every Jew is bound to marry about eighteen years of age, or before twenty, else he is accounted as one that liveth in sin.”
-(Trapp)
+(Trapp, 1662)

 iv.
 Christianity brought in the idea that singleness is also a calling of God, and that in some cases is to be preferred over being married.
 Jesus was single.

 i.
-“The vine and the olive are two of the best fruits; the one for cheering the heart, the other for clearing the face, Psalms 104:15; the one for sweetness, the other for fatness, 9:13, both together implying that a great part of a man’s temporal happiness consisteth in having a good wife and children.”
+“The vine and the olive are two of the best fruits…both together implying that a great part of a man’s temporal happiness consisteth in having a good wife and children.”
 (Trapp)

 ii.
 “What a charming cluster of images!
-The wife as a vine twining round the carved trellis work of the inner court of the Oriental home—as though the woman gives the rich wine of life, which is love, as well as shadowing fertility and graceful beauty; whilst children as olive plants are sources of perennial joy.
+The wife as a vine twining round the carved trellis work of the inner court of the [Middle Eastern] home – as though the woman gives the rich wine of life, which is love, as well as shadowing fertility and graceful beauty; whilst children as olive plants are sources of perennial joy.
 Would you have such a home?
 Its key-stone is the fear of grieving the Spirit of God.”
 (Meyer)

 iii.
 “Olive trees take a long time to mature and become profitable.
 Patiently cultivated, they become quite valuable and continue to produce a profitable crop for centuries, longer perhaps than any other fruit-producing tree or plant.”
 (Boice)